The Dispute Resolution Review: Taiwan

 - the Public Nuisance Dispute Mediation Act, for public nuisance disputes.

 Besides arbitration and mediation, there are no other formal alternative dispute resolution procedures.
 The parties may resolve a dispute by voluntary agreement.
 Such settlement agreement is not enforceable unless a party files a regular lawsuit with the court and obtains a final and irrevocable judgment based on such settlement agreement.
 However, if the parties have reached a settlement agreement, the dispute would have been settled and the court

 would not look into the original dispute but would plainly make a decision on the settlement agreement itself.

 No expert determination is available in Taiwan.

 Outlook and conclusions

-On 16 June 2020, the judicial yuan announced its policy plans for 2021.
-Three of the most significant are the following:
+On 17 August 2021, the Judicial Yuan announced its policy plans for 2022.
+Four of the most significant are the following:

 - implementing a centralised review of civil cases and strengthening the fact-finding function of the court of first instance so that the court of first instance holds the central fact-finding trial, while the court of second instance will heavily restrict further proceedings and a court of third instance review will be strictly a review of the law;

-- implementing a system of citizen judges so that citizens can participate in all criminal trial procedures and decision-making processes in order for judgments to be more public and transparent; and
+- implementing a system of citizen judges so that citizens can participate in all criminal trial procedures and decision-making processes to ensure judgments to be more public and transparent;

 - promoting alternative dispute resolution systems so as to effectively decrease the incoming caseload.